burningwxiyiji/xizhu/_pages/publications.md

 {% endfor %}

-**The Relationship Between Swarms and the Self in the Digital Age**
+**Rethinking the Relationship Between the Individual and the Collective on Social Media**

 **Xizhuzeng**